 Applicants should request this information at the beginning of the grant application process.
+Please allow up to one business day to receive a link to your SharePoint folder.
 Requests that are made less than one week prior to the due date may not be considered.

-Step 2 - Submit Items in Folders to CAL FIRE's Box.com platform:
+Step 2 - Submit Items in Folders to CAL FIRE's SharePoint platform:

-Using the link for Box.com received from CAL FIRE Grants in Step 1, create folders using the naming conventions for each folder described below and upload the required documents into the folders.
+Using the link for SharePoint received from CAL FIRE Grants in Step 1, create folders using the naming conventions for each folder described below and upload the required documents into the folders.
 Submit your documents as early as possible as additional time will not be allowed for technical or Internet uploading issues.
 Do not submit any other supporting materials as they will not be reviewed.